Andrew-Chen-Wang/django-orm-template/README.md

 A GitHub template to quickly get a Python project that needs an awesome ORM up and running.

+Original intended usage is to script from main.py and call management commands through manage.py

+To run tests, run `pytest tests/`

 Includes support for:
 - Either SQLite or PostgreSQL
 - Docker